ASV Mark II radar: Background

-Watt met with his researchers at the local Crown and Castle pub, and agreed that the best solution was to introduce a small radar that could be mounted in a night fighter.
-If the airborne radar had a range of about 5 miles, CH could be tasked with getting the fighter into the general area, and then the fighter's own radar could take over and guide them until the enemy could be seen visually.
-"Taffy" Bowen asked to take on the project, and formed a small team to consider the problem in August 1936.
-They gave the concept the name RDF2, as Chain Home was at that time known as RDF1.
-This would later be known as "Airborne Interception radar", or AI for short.
+Over meetings Watson-Watt held with his research team in Orford at the local Crown and Castle hotel, they ultimately agreed that the best solution to the problem was to develop a small radar that could be mounted in an aircraft.
+The idea was that if the CH system could get a fighter to the general area of the enemy plane — within a mile or so — then the aircraft's own radar could be used guide it close enough for the pilot to see the plane visually and target it.
+Edward "Taffy" Bowen asked to take on the project, and formed a small team in August 1936 to consider the problem.
+They gave the concept the name RDF Project 2, or simply RDF 2.
+It would later come to be known as airborne radar, and would soon evolve into the related fields of aircraft interception (AI) radar and aircraft-to-surface-vessel (ASV) radar.
+(Meanwhile, the technology of Chain Home, originally called RDF, was renamed RDF 1.)

 The major problem faced by the Airborne Group was the problem of wavelength.
 For a variety of reasons, an antenna with reasonable gain has to be on the same order of length as the wavelength of the signal, with the half-wave dipole being a common solution.
 CH worked at wavelengths on the order of 10 metres, which called for antennas about 5 m long, far too large to be practically carried on an aircraft.
 Through 1936 the team's primary concern was the development of radio systems operating at much shorter wavelengths, eventually settling on a set working at 6.7 m, based on an experimental television receiver built at EMI.